faizmokhtar/faizmokhtar.com/content/posts/exploring-tuist-a-first-look-part-1.md

 However, right now I couldn't figure out why the projects are structured the way it is(ie. `TuistApp/`, `TuistAppKit`, `TuistAppUI`).
 I feel like maybe it has something to do with [µFeatures Architecture][4] define in the docs.
 I tried to customize the project description following the examples given but it doesn't exactly generate new files like the initial setup either.
 Maybe I need to use `tuist scaffold` for that.

 I feel like the best way to figure out how to use it is by migrating an existing project that I have to use [Tuist][1].
-So until then, here's a helpful command that I think will help you to figure out how it works.
+So until then, here's a helpful command that will help you to figure out how it works.

 ```
 $~ tuist --help